YHKok/tp/docs/DeveloperGuide.md

    5. Test Case - Adding a Student with a non-existent Parent
       <br>`add n/Germaine Lee p/98927376 a/334 Aljunied Street Road #02-02 r/student par/Nonexistent Parent`
       <br>Expected:
-      - Error Message: "This parent does not exist in the address book"
+      - Error Message: "This parent does not exist in the EduConnect."
-      - Invalid person is **not added** to the address book.
+      - Invalid person is **not added** to the EduConnect.
    6. Test Case - Adding a Student with an Invalid Parent
       <br>`add n/Germaine Lee p/98927376 a/334 Aljunied Street Road #02-02 r/student par/3`
       <br>Expected: